 Mechanical: Small populations can be hand-dug.
-Use a sharp shovel to cut 1-2” below soil surface before seeds set.
+Use a sharp shovel to cut 1-2” below the soil surface before the seeds are set.
 Burn flowering heads or bags for landfills.

 Chemical: Glyphosate (LR), 2.5% a.i., triclopyr, or metsulfron methyl (1.5oz per gallon) is effective as foliar sprays or on cut stems.